grafana/loki/docs/sources/logql/functions.md

 > **Note:** Added in Loki 2.1.

-Test to see if one string is contained inside of another.
+Use this function to test to see if one string is contained inside of another.

 Signature: `contains(s string, src string) bool`